 CBO Rating | 8/10

 Coming directly before the Gold Cup, there’s always a risk that this race could get lost in the excitement over the day’s premier race.
 That’s why the Festival organisers have made it a novice race, allowing punters to either drift off to place their bets for the big or else watch the race intently to get some tips for the future.
-After all, the winner of the 2016 Spa Novices’ Hurdle, Unowhatimeanharry, came third in the big race of Day Three, the Stayers’ Hurdle, in 2017.
+After all, the winner of the 2019 Spa Novices’ Hurdle, Minella Indo, went on to win the Gold Cup istelf in 2021.

 If, for some reason, you’re not that interested in the outcome of the Spa Novices’ Hurdle, it’s still worth watching the race for any list hints it may offer up about the race that comes after it.
 Has anything changed with the going?
 Are horses struggling with the run of the course for any identifiable reason?
 Are there any obvious ideas you can glean from the winner that might help you in your choice of horse for the Gold Cup itself?
 All questions you might want to be asking yourself in your bid to pick a winner.